yenchihliao/cfg/README.md

 Installing packages in new computers is a painfully process.
+Hopfully my experience of installing packages on different platforms can help.

 # windows WSL ubuntu 16.04 LTS
 These are commands used for windows WSL ubuntu 16.04 LTS.
-Hope it helps.

 ## apt
 Install apt, which is more user friendly, by apt-get.